 A slip and fall accident, when it occurs, is expensive, disruptive, painful, even tragic.
 It is often the result of negligent maintenance or even complete disregard for the safety of others.

 If you experience injuries on the property of another person or organization due to unsafe or dangerous conditions, the property owner may be held liable for your injury, and you may be entitled to compensatory damages for your pain and suffering, medical bills, lost wages and the treatment of your injuries.

-Why You Need a Slip and Fall Attorney
+Why You Need a Nebraska Slip & Fall Lawyer

 Slip and fall accident cases can often prove to be difficult to navigate.
 Going against large insurance companies and their knowledgeable lawyers alone is never a good idea.
 Unfortunately, they will offer you low settlements and try to get you to settle for less than you deserve.
 At Hauptman, O’Brien, Wolf & Lathrop, we don’t believe in settling for less, and that’s why you need our help.
 Our personal injury lawyers are experienced in premise liability and slip and fall cases and will work extremely hard to ensure your best interests are protected.
 To win your case, we will look to prove the following things: